Installation

 Add GitHub Package Registry to module Gradle

-Add the GitHub package registry to the module level build.gradle
+file then add the GitHub package registry to the module level build.gradle

 as so: